Old Folks Concerts

 Their music is of that kind which touches the heart and appeals to the sympathies of every one.
 It calls to mind early associations long since buried in the "dead past," and revives the pleasantest recollections of the spring-time of existence, when "life was full of sunny years," and our hearts free from the "mountains of care" which weigh them down in after years.

 The Old Folks Concerts were an exercise in nostalgia.
 In addition to singing the old tunes, nostalgia was enhanced by the appearance of the singers in period costumes and advertisements written in the style of early American typography.
 In addition to professional troupes, Old Folks Concerts were often arranged by amateur groups for fund-raising.
-For example, in 1872, the Diocese of Missouri's annual convention notes that "by the generous efforts of some warm hearted friends [such as] those antiquated ladies, who, in spite of the infirmities of age, came forth and at our request to assist us with an Old Folks' Concert, we have been enabled recently to reduce the accumulated debt under which [the diocesean-supported St. Luke's] Hospital has been struggling."
+For example, in 1872, the Diocese of Missouri's annual convention notes that "by the generous efforts of some warm hearted friends [such as] those antiquated ladies, who, in spite of the infirmities of age, came forth and at our request to assist us with an Old Folks' Concert, we have been enabled recently to reduce the accumulated debt under which [the diocesan-supported St. Luke's] Hospital has been struggling."

 Father Kemp retired in 1868, but other troupes, according to Steinberg (1973), continued the Old Folks Concert tradition.
 As time went on, the language affectations of the concert posters and presenters become more pronounced, and the clothing all the more quaint, the music less religious.
 Like the minstrel show, says Steinberg (1973), the Old Folks Concerts began to lampoon an inaccessible rural past.